Page 37 - RV Alaska

 P. 37

-SOUTHCENTRAL ALASKA
+SOUTHCENTRAL

-The Kenai Peninsula, only 200 miles
+Visit Alaska’s Kenai Peninsula The Kenai Peninsula, just 200 miles

-south of Anchorage, boasts colorful
+south of Anchorage, offers colorful

 coastal towns, glacier and wildlife